Just before Christmas, part two of my remarks on esport and the related contracts.

 4) Holidays and working hours

 Holidays and working hours (time zones should be considered at international clubs) should also be part of a truly professional team and players.
-Recovery periods are an important tool not only for traditional employment contracts to maintain performance, but also for esports.
+Recovery periods are not only an important tool for maintaining performance in conventional work contracts, but also in esports.
 Of course, these can be designed quite variably, as well as include overtime and the like.
 However, legal requirements that limit the daily number of hours, breaks and the like– at least formally, must also be observed.
 This also applies to requirements for minimum quantities for vacation days.

 5) Equipment of the team and rules